imarc/opus/README.md

 	}
 ```

-When Opus is run, it will examine your packages for the `opus` object and determine if there is a matching framework object.
-The framework name should match the `extra.opus.options.framework` value in your root package / framework / application's `composer.json`.
-If this value matches, it will copy everything indicated by the source values on the left to the destination values on the right.
-These can be entire folders or single files.
+When Opus is run, it will examine your root package's framework value (see above) and use the matching `"<source>": "<destination>"` mapping from the list provided.
+Your package can support multiple frameworks simply by adding additional map object, keyed by the framework package name.
+If no matching framework is found, no action will be taken.

 ## External Integration Packages

 An external integration package is a package which attempts to handle the Opus installation of multiple sub packages.
-It does this by wrapping the `"<source>": "<destination">` mappings in an additional object whose key matches the package names they apply to.
+It does this by wrapping the `"<source>": "<destination>"` mappings in an additional object whose key matches the package names they apply to.
 It is additionally useful because you can glob package names.

 The diagram below shows an hypothetical integration package which provides code of it's own, but also requires asset files from a hypothetical frontend framework and a third-party library.
 In addition to handling it's own Opus mappings it handles that of the asset package as well: